 #10.
 Configuration related to bandwidth can be done through Speed Simulation.
 Bandwidth can be either maximum or with limitations.

 #11.
 Browser selection can be done through Browser Emulation.
-There are few setting of the browser which can affect the Performance of an application.
+There are few settings of the browser which can affect the Performance of an application.

 #12.
-Vugen also provides flexibility to use Proxy setting.
-Through the Proxy setting, custom proxy server can be set.
+Vugen also provides flexibility to use a Proxy setting.
+Through the Proxy setting, a custom proxy server can be set.

 #14.
-Using Download filter, unwanted request coming from any server or with a url can be blocked.
+Using the Download filter, the unwanted request coming from any server or with a URL can be blocked.

 #15.
 Content Check is helpful in finding know errors anywhere in the script while execution.